Discussions over Lorentz-Ether-Theory and SR Simultaneity, Contraction & Expansion

 When reaching the target planetary system, this resynchronization by

-9900 years obviously must be cancelled again.
+up to 9900 years obviously must be cancelled again.

 Even within the moving spaceships, only clock-resynchronization can